At CHC, we believe that teaching is about the power of connection and helping students be the best they can be.

-The Bachelor of Primary Education course provides initial teacher education for people who wish to work in primary (Years P-6) school classroom settings.
-The Bachelor of Primary Education course contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experiences.
+The Bachelor of Education (Primary) provides initial teacher education for people who wish to work in primary school (Years P-6) classroom settings.
+The Bachelor of Education (Primary) contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experience.

-Bachelor of Primary Education course admission information, including the OP/selection rank, and student profile for the Bachelor of Education (Primary) can be found here.
+Bachelor of Education (Primary) course admission information, including the ATAR/selection rank, and student profile for the Bachelor of Education (Primary) can be found here.

 COURSE ADMISSION CRITERIA